-1. Be responsible for policy development.
-Policies shall be developed when desirable through any appropriate committees of the Board of Directors and presented to the Board of Directors for consideration and approval.
+Be responsible for policy development.
+Policies shall be developed when 1. desirable through any appropriate committees of the Board of Directors and presented to the Board of Directors for consideration and approval.
+Unless specifically stated otherwise, it is understood that the President/CEO will carry out established policies.

-1 Director Fiduciary Duties, 2005, NRECA Legal Reporting Service, Volume 41, Number 10
+&lt;sup>1 Director Fiduciary Duties, 2005, NRECA Legal Reporting Service, Volume 41, Number 10

-2 Director FAQ: Fiduciary Duties, 2017, National Association of Corporate Directors
+&lt;sup>2 Director FAQ: Fiduciary Duties, 2017, National Association of Corporate Directors